top of page

 The verb 'persecute' has its etymological roots in the Latin word 'persequi,' which is formed by combining 'per,' meaning 'through,' and 'sequi,' meaning 'to follow' or 'to pursue.'
 In its original Latin sense, 'persequi' meant to pursue or follow someone persistently, often with negative intent.
 Over time, this term evolved and took on a darker connotation, as it came to signify the act of subjecting someone to hostility or ill-treatment, particularly due to their race, religion, or political beliefs.
 The etymology of 'persecute' highlights the notion of relentless pursuit and mistreatment, reflecting its historical association with the targeting and harassment of individuals or groups based on their characteristics or beliefs.

-Quiz: Find the meaning of the verb persecute:
+Find the correct meaning of the verb persecute:

 Try Again!